Catering & Logistics Services

 Remote Location Logistics

-Skilled in supplying shoots across China's varied terrain, including mountain locations in Sichuan, desert shoots in Xinjiang, and tropical sets in Hainan.
+Our teams are skilled at supplying shoots across China's varied terrain, from mountain sites in Sichuan to desert shoots in Xinjiang and tropical sets in Hainan.

 03.